rsokl/custom_inherit/README.md

         Parameters
         ----------
         parent : Union[str, Any]
-            The docstring, or object of which the docstring is utilized as the parent docstring during the docstring merge.
+            The object whose docstring, is utilized as the parent docstring during the docstring merge.
+Or, a string can be provided directly.

         style : Union[Hashable, Callable[[str, str], str]], optional (default: "parent")
             A valid inheritance-scheme style ID or function that merges two docstrings.